-52. Are there other ways to monitor or ensure dog advertisements comply with the requirement to provide both the dog owner number and dog's microchip number?
-Please specify:
+- Are there other ways to monitor or ensure dog advertisements comply with the requirement to provide both the dog owner number and dog's microchip number?
+Please specify: Currently provision of dog owner numbers and dog microchip numbers are not a requirement for the sale of a dog.
 Dogs West regulations stipulate that Dogs West Members must advertise their MEMBERSHIP number when advertising dogs.
-However, this has seen other people copying these membership numbers and using them fraudulently.
-This will still happen with the proposed system, as people will always be dishonest if they are not above board.

-53. What agency could be responsible for prosecuting dog owners and breeders that do not comply with the transfer and advertisement requirements?
+However, this has seen other people copying these Numbers are using them fraudulently.
+The same thing will happen with any system put in place - dishonest people will continue to do dishonest things, and this will not stop them. - 2.
+What agency could be responsible for prosecuting dog owners and breeders that do not comply with the transfer and advertisement requirements?
 Department of Primary Industries and Regional Development